philzook58/philzook58.github.io/_posts/2019-06-28-some-notes-on-drake-a-robotic-control-toolbox.markdown

 Drake will also compute the quantities in the manipulator equation.
-For example, to compute the term $latex C(q,v,f_{ext})$ in the manipulator equations with no externally applied wrenches.
+For example, to compute the term $ C(q,v,f_{ext})$ in the manipulator equations with no externally applied wrenches.